grbba/DccEX-CLI/docs/index.rst

 As its name implies DccExCli is a terminal application running on a Linux or MacOs terminal or Windows CMD or PowerShell.
 In a nutshell it allows you to interact with your Arduino based Dcc-EX CommandStation.
 Uploading, managing or operations: All is possible by different means of connectivity.
+Besides that we provide a means to describe your layout for automation purposes allowing to upload e.g. Turnouts to the commandstation and calculating routes across your layout.

 What you need to do?
 Follow some simple instructions and you should be up and running in no time.
-Simple instructions as the Dcc-EX team already managed to minimize setting up the hardware.
+The Dcc-EX team already managed to minimize setting up the hardware, no more wiring (excpet to get the power to your tracks of course).
 Know how to put LEGO together ?
-Well then you can build the CommandStation )
+Well then you can build the commandstation.

 Why are you asking yet another program I have JMRI, Arduino IDE, VisualStudio Code with the PlatformIO extension etc. etc. to get things running.

-For most of the time you will need the Arduino IDE or the VSC/PIO combo for getting:
+For most of the time you will need at least the Arduino IDE or the VSC/PIO combo for getting:

 1. The commandstation code compiled and loaded onto the Arduino.
 2. The serial monitor to interact with the commandstation for either programming or operations.

+The Comandstation code you most likely downloaded from the Dcc-Ex website.

-That all looks very initimidating and even for the seasoned developper it can be a hassle sometimes to get everything setup and configured.
-So there should be a silution providing enough freedom for the tinkerers and engineers around but most of all some simple tool to get running quickly for conductors - Don't know what they look like, well head over to the DCC-EX website.
+That all looks very initimidating and even for the seasoned developper it can sometimes become a hassle as well to get everything setup and configured.
+So there should be a solution providing enough freedom for the tinkerers and engineers around but most of all some simple tool to get running quickly for conductors - Don't know what those name mean, well head over to the DCC-EX website.

 The DCC++ EX Commandline Interface allows to install/manage/configure your DCC++EX commandstation as well as your layout in an oldfashioned typewriter way of working.
-It come handy but doesn't replace a full UI APP etc of today.
-It's the premises of something much bigger to come.
+It comes handy but doesn't replace a full UI as a Mobile or Web App you may expect today but its a start towards that vision and the premises of something much bigger to come.
+I am not considering here the Throttles used for running your Locos there are quite some around with good UX but getting things setup and organized in a simple way.

-But in reality the idea of building the commandline Interface came form a different angle.
-Rediscovering modelrail roading after +20y gone by i found myself in a whole new world.
-At the same time everything now despite being digital seems a magnitude of order more complicated.
-The Market is completley fragmented, Providers have hard time to agree on any standard not even speaking of implementing on what they agreed upon.
-Digital Command and Control was invented by engineers for engineers.
-UX and Design Thinking have been words probably never been heard of when this all was invented so now we have to cope with CVs as modelrailsroaders where we actually only should talk the registration of a Locomotive and all the other ancronyms comming with it.
-I have got the impression sometimes that you have to have a Computer Science Degree if not PhD to be able to run a model rail road which shouldn't be the case. - The rant stops here -

-So I want to take out all the technology speak of the user expirience and make all that more palpable for everyone more intersted in trains rather than digital electronics.
-Ahh then go buy one of those commercial systems you may say and yes why not if you got all the money at hand and still want to fight all the tech talk on top of most likely to keep things easy be locked into a single vendor.
-There is no reason and its just an excuse imho not being able to step back and propose something usable by the vast majority of people and only catering to the 1% who want to push everything to the limit and aren't satisified who things are done now.
-That way of thinking is absolutley necessary to thrive inovation etc but should inhibte the fact to deliver something easy and straight forward to use.
+One goal is also to take out all the technology speak of the user expirience and make all that more palpable for everyone more interested in trains rather than digital electronics.
+Then go buy one of those commercial systems you may say, and yes why not, if you got all the money at hand and still want to fight all the tech talk on top of most and be locked into a single vendor to keep things 'simple'.

+Due to the fragemented technology environment and providers taking a large degree of freedom implementing exsiting standards the temptation is to cover functional and technology wise everything.
+The ongoing engineering in the domain is brilliant everywhere and targeted clearly towards supporting everything and everyones ideas.

+The observation, imho, is that currently the community caters mostly to those who want to push everything to the limit and aren't satisified how things are done now, want to do it their way etc. basically the engineers and some tinkerers.
+That way of thinking is absolutley necessary to drive inovation etc. but should not inhibit delivery of something easy and straight forward to use even if that implies possibly loosing capabilities not used in any case by the vast majority.

 Having read this you may be disappointed of what follows indeed the vision is still a long way to go and maybe I am completley wrong and everyone in the model rail road community is just happy as things are today.